SmartTensors/NTFk.jl/README.md

 ENV["no_proxy"] = ""
 ```

-In some situations, you may need to add in the `.gitconfig` file in your home directory:
+In some situations, you may need to add the `.gitconfig` file in your home directory:

 ```
 [url "git@github.com:"]